Docker Desktop 2.2, WSL 2, Drupal 8, and Symfony Performance

 If you read Scott’s article, you’ll come to understand the mind blowing fact that they’re running the Docker deamon itself as a separate, isolated WSL distribution, instead of inside Hyper V. Let me pause here.
 What this means is that:

-• When you docker run from Ubuntu WSL — you ain’t talking to Windows Hyper V. docker run is talking to another WSL distribution, which contains the Docker daemon itself… This WSL distro to WSL distro communication is what allows near-native performance improvements, which makes sense…
+is talking to another WSL distribution, which contains the Docker daemon itself… This WSL distro to WSL distro communication is what allows near-native performance improvements, which makes sense… - When you talk to Docker Desktop from Windows, say you open

-• If you execute docker run from cmd.exe, that command is going into WSL, and talking to the Docker daemon provided by Docker Desktop, running inside WSL.
+, that command is going into WSL, and talking to the Docker daemon provided by Docker Desktop, running inside WSL.

 Inception ensues: